Quitting smoking is one of the most daunting challenges you may face in your life. It is an

 Nicotine surges through the bloodstream and gives smokers a high—a quick jolt that makes them

 they feel better.
-What really happens is that smokers develop a tolerance for nicotine, which is why they increase from one pack a day to two packs a day.
+What really happens is that smokers develop a tolerance for nicotine, which is why they tend to increase the amount of cigarettes they smoke each day.

 The Key to Quitting

 There is no easy way to quit, but there are ways to make the experience more tolerable.
 Do not be discouraged if it takes many attempts before you kick the habit.